nrc-cnrc/NRC-SPIFpy/README.md

 <a name="citation"></a>
 ### Citations
-Bala, K., Freer, M., Bliankinshtein, N., Nichman, L., Shilin, S. and Wolde, M.: Standardized Imaging Probe Format and Algorithms: Implementation and Applications, 18th International Conference on Clouds and Precipitation (ICCP), Pune, India, 2-6 August, 2020.
+<i>Bala, K., Freer, M., Bliankinshtein, N., Nichman, L., Shilin, S. and Wolde, M.: Standardized Imaging Probe Format and Algorithms: Implementation and Applications, 18th International Conference on Clouds and Precipitation (ICCP), Pune, India, 2-6 August, 2020.</i>

 <a name="acknowledgment"></a>
 ### Acknowledgments